However, I'm even more interested in the persistence of underlying metaphors

 were all around the writers we are studying, assuming that the metaphors hold

+up through translation.
+The systematic nature of metaphor is discussed in depth in Metaphors We Live By by George Lakoff and Mark Johnson, who claim that "our ordinary conceptual system, in terms of which we both think and act, is fundamentally metaphorical in nature" (3).
 I find it comforting that these sorts of connections can be drawn between our own modern culture and the cultures that the writers of our texts were living in, as I think it shows a link in human thought processes that is persistent and inherent.
 In this case, we understand things in relations to other things.
 And that's why what Aristotle tells us about metaphor is as applicable today as it was more than two millennia ago.

 As metaphors are basically my Favorite Thing Ever, I've enjoyed seeing so many colorful uses of them in these ancient texts as well.
 But I had never made the connection you do here, about the very nature of metaphor being something that links us to the minds of these authors.
 It's a great point to bring up.
 As it sounds you are, I'm realizing that I am absolutely the most connected to the material when reading through the metaphorical strategies the authors use.